 What I Use

-The hardware, editor setup, and CLI tools I rely on to build and deploy AWS infrastructure.
-Nothing here is aspirational — it's all stuff I use daily.
+The hardware, editor setup, and CLI tools I rely on to build and operate production AWS infrastructure.
+Nothing here is aspirational.
+It's all stuff I use daily.

 Workstation